minesa-org/dungeon-blitz-reboot/README.md

 python server/PolicyServer.py
 ```

-4. Now FlashPoint:
+4. Now Open FlashPoint (If you are having bugs/issues, try opening as Administrator):
+  - Go to "Config" Tab on the Top Left navigation menu
-  - Open it
+  - Enable Editing
   - Go to Curation
   - Create a curation
   - Fill required inputs